-We therefore set aside accounts attributing the illusion to prosodic factors (e.g. Fodor et al. 2017).
+2 We therefore set aside accounts attributing the illusion to prosodic factors (e.g. Fodor et al. 2017).
 Briefly, these accounts observe that grammatical DCE sentences typically have an unnatural prosodic structure that is unbalanced or list-like.
-It is argued that one way to improve the sentence's prosody is by omitting a constituent, like a VP.
-While it helps explain why grammatical DCE sentences are unacceptable, it does not address how the ungrammatical sentence is perceived as acceptable, nor why the illusion occurs with a missing middle VP, nor why the illusion varies across languages.
+It is argued that omitting a constituent, like a VP, can improve the sentence's prosody.
+While it helps explain why grammatical DCE sentences are unacceptable, it does not directly address the relative acceptability of missing VP sentences or cross-linguistic variation.

-For illustration, we describe how the parser might process a DCE sentence like (1).
-The first NP, the novel, triggers a prediction for a verb, required to form a complete sentence.
-The second NP, the horror author, signals to the parser the presence of an object relative clause, triggering a prediction for a VP - specifically, a verb and an empty category.
-The third NP, the publishing company, also triggers the prediction for a VP, consisting of another verb and empty category.
+publishing company, also triggers the prediction for a VP, consisting of another verb and empty category.
 These predictions are costly to maintain, and the parser forgets the prediction with the highest memory cost in order to reduce memory load.